hylandtechoutreach/coding-activities/ProcessingMicroLessons/MouseDrawing.md

     // RIGHT HERE
   }
   ```
-1. There, dd another `if` statement, this time, checking for `mouseButton.right`
+1. There, add another `if` statement, this time, checking for `mouseButton.right`
   ```js
   if (mouseButton.right) {